graphql-go/graphql/examples/todo/README.md

 # Go GraphQL ToDo example

-Currently work in progress example that consists of basic core GraphQL queries and mutations.
-I'd prefer to avoid using Relay here, using plain React is just enough.
+An example that consists of basic core GraphQL queries and mutations.

 To run the example navigate to the example directory by using your shell of choice.